hsoft/fuelfacts/README.md

 * Having a source for every constant fact.
 * Having an explanation page for each calculation.

+There's an instance of the project running at <http://fuelfacts.hardcoded.net>

 # Installation

 All you need is Python 3.4.
 Then, you can do this: